MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/detail-page-checklist.md

 > Make sure you copy the description you wrote in your AppScource entry to your manifest — the values must match.
 Teams will only use the description you provide in the manifest.

 **Do's:**
-* [Use Markdown formatting](https://support.office.com/article/use-markdown-formatting-in-teams-4d10bd65-55e2-4b2d-a1f3-2bebdcd2c772) to spice up your descriptions.
+* [Use Markdown formatting](https://support.office.com/article/use-markdown-formatting-in-teams-4d10bd65-55e2-4b2d-a1f3-2bebdcd2c772) to spice up your description.
 * List features to aid readers scanning your description.
 * Use active voice and speak to users directly.
 * Use bullet points to list out your features.